-Fall and winter are right around the corner, which means it’s almost time to break out those heavy coats and sweaters you squirreled away in March.
+When fall and winter are right around the corner, it means it’s almost time to break out those heavy coats and sweaters you squirreled away in March.
 Here’s hoping you stored them in the right container.

 Picking the right container to store your seasonal clothing can make or break your chances of wearing them again next year.
 Just like choosing the proper environment to store items, choosing the best container for your long-term storage needs is essential to the longevity of your clothes.